 Mullen mouth, with port or jointed with or without link.
-Must be used with D-strap (roundings) to which single rein is attached centrally.
+Must be used with D-strap (roundings) or on the top ring only to which single rein is attached centrally.
 Chain if used must have a leather or rubber guard.